-The gothic is a genre or style of literature that keeps showing up throughout Western literature—from images of hell to the novels of Stephen King—though it goes by various names like "horror," "terror," the grotesque or macabre, and it has many diverse features or elements that may or may not appear in this or that text:
+The gothic is a genre or style of literature that keeps showing up throughout Western literary history—from visions of hell to the novels of Stephen King—though it often goes by names like "horror," "terror," "thriller," the grotesque or macabre, and it has many diverse features or elements (all of which may not appear in every text):

 Elements of the gothic make a long list, and so do its literary genres:

 American literature may feature gothic buildings like Faulkner’s or Morrison's ruined plantation mansions or Steven King's Overlook Hotel in The Shining (1977), but . . .